GRIPS-code/pyLBL/README.md

     )
 ```

-As shown in this example, the units of presure must be `Pa`, temperature must be `K`,
+As shown in this example, the units of presure must be Pa, temperature must be K,
-and mole fraction must be `mol mol-1`.
+and mole fraction must be mol mol<sup>-1</sup>.
 Users may define a dictionary specifying which
 variables in the dataset should be read:

 ```python